hazelcast/hazelcast-reference-manual/src/WhatsNew/Enhancements.md

 The following are the other improvements performed to solve the enhancement issues opened by the Hazelcast customers/team.

+- Approximate `max-size` calculation should be removed for IMap eviction. <a href="https://github.com/hazelcast/hazelcast/issues/6463" target="_blank">[6463]</a>
+- `SpringAwareWebFilter` should have a constructor which takes properties as arguments. <a href="https://github.com/hazelcast/hazelcast/issues/6438" target="_blank">[6438]</a>
+- Client side and server side cache proxies handle `putAll` operation one by one.
+This is not efficient.
+Records for this operation should be grouped as per their partitions and should be sent and processed in batches. <a href="https://github.com/hazelcast/hazelcast/issues/6367" target="_blank">[6367]</a>
 - Inconsistent and potentially buggy design in `BasicCompletableFuture`. <a href="https://github.com/hazelcast/hazelcast/issues/6080" target="_blank">[6080]</a>
 - Starting with "hazelcast-wm 3.3", OSGI Manifest Spring package imports should be optional. <a href="https://github.com/hazelcast/hazelcast/issues/6072" target="_blank">[6072]</a>
  - The new client determines the partition ID for every invocation for data structures like queue and list where the partition ID is static.
 There is no need for this behavior.
 It should calculate the partition ID for once  when the proxy is created and continue to re-use it. <a href="https://github.com/hazelcast/hazelcast/issues/5848" target="_blank">[5848]</a>